-District Department of the Environment
+DC Department of Energy and Environment

 Energy Hotline (202) 673-6750

 Eligible property owners and tenants whose primary residence is separately metered by WASA are eligible for an exemption for payment for the first 400 cubic feet of water (with savings of \$7.32 each month).
 Apply annually every October.